myselfscrum/kochessenz-recipes/content/english/post/001-10-24-rote-thai-currypaste.md

 * 2 walnut-sized pieces of galangal root
 * 4 stalks of lemongrass
 * 6 kaffir lime leaves
-* stems of a bunch of coriander
+* stems of a bunch of cilantro
 * 1 tsp white peppercorns
-* 2 tsp coriander seeds
+* 2 tsp cilantro seeds
 * 1 tsp. cumin seeds
 * 1 tbsp. shrimp paste (you can get it at the Chinese store.
 Smells awful!)

-I stick largely to the original, only the coriander root I replace with the stalks, because today of all days the Chinese store has no coriander with root.
+I stick largely to the original, only the cilantro root I replace with the stalks, because today of all days the Chinese store has no cilantro with root.

 The recipe is very simple: cut everything very small and then pound in a mortar.
 There is one special feature: dried chilies are freed from the seeds and then soaked in water.
 This is how the paper-thin husks of the dry chilies become reprocessable in the first place.
 The author is in good spirits that he can get it all done in half an hour.